pajanowski/raymenuz/README.md

 ### Contributing
 Please create an issue before putting up a pull request.

 This library is also fairly small.
-Akdding new elementTypes for the existing menuItemTypes should be fairly straight forward and maybe qualify as a good first issue.
+Adding new elementTypes for the existing menuItemTypes should be fairly straight forward and maybe qualify as a good first issue.
-1. Add a `draw(rayguiElement)` in RayMenu
+1. Add a `draw(rayguiElement)` in `draw_utils.zig`
-2. Add the new element type to the UiElementType enum in `raymenuutils.zig`
+2. Add the new element type to the `UiElementType` enum in `menu_utils.zig`
-3. Add a corresponding branch to `draw(menuItemType)Elements`
+3. Add a corresponding branch to `draw(menuItemType)Elements` in `draw_utils.zig`
 - - -
 - ### Motivation
 I wanted a developer menu, DearImgUi, microui, etc., for every raylib project I started, but I always found it difficult